EvansSnave/Mobile-design/README.md

 ## 💻 Getting Started <a name="getting-started"></a>

 To get a local copy up and running, follow these steps.
-To clone the repository click on the code blue button then copy the link and paste it in a code editor using a  git terminal with the git command git clone.
+To clone the repository click on the code blue button then copy the link https://github.com/EvansSnave/Mobile-design.gitand paste it in a code editor using a  git terminal with the git command git clone.
+You could also do it easily in VS code.
+Just click on clone repository from github and paste link

 ### Prerequisites